mauroservienti/milestone.github.io/_posts/back-to-basics-messages.md

 In the long term, a lack of clarity can lead to misunderstandings and suboptimal implementations that might be hard to fix.

-People used to dirt their hands with message-based architecture, and distributed systems often refer to commands and events.
+People used to dirty their hands with message-based architecture, and distributed systems often refer to commands and events.
 But what are they, and why are they so important?

 When it comes to commands and events, it's all about semantics and logical concepts.